Carneddau: Geography

-In September 2009 the peak referred to as Garnedd Uchaf was renamed Carnedd Gwenllian following a campaign by the Gwenllian Society to honour Princess Gwenllian, the daughter of Llywelyn ap Gruffudd, Prince of Wales.
+In September 2009 the peak referred to as Carnedd Uchaf was renamed Carnedd Gwenllian following a campaign by the Gwenllian Society to honour Princess Gwenllian, the daughter of Llywelyn ap Gruffudd, Prince of Wales.

 Flora and fauna

 The plants growing on the Carneddau need to be extremely hardy to withstand the snow, frosts, and gales they will encounter during the year and those found by sheltered streams in the valleys are very different from those clinging to crevices on windswept rocks.
 Sheep graze the mountains and impact the composition of the sward, nibbling out the most succulent young growth.
 Where the sheep are fenced out globe flowers, wood avens, angelica, red campion and roseroot can be found at lower elevations, along with ash, alder, hawthorn, holly and rowan.
 Higher up on scree there are Welsh poppies and in damp crevices under rocks the rare Wilson's filmy fern.
 Boggy areas support cotton grass, marsh orchid, sundew and bog asphodel.
 The better-drained rocky slopes have bilberry, ling, bell heather and cross-leaved heath and the summit ridge has prostrate dwarf willows, sedges, mosses and lichens.

 Until five hundred years ago, wolves and deer would have roamed the Carneddau.
 They have long gone, and, besides the ubiquitous sheep, there are now red foxes, moles, mice, a few pine martens (probably extinct), polecats, and an increasing number of otters.
 Birds breeding here include common buzzard, kestrel, merlin and peregrine, raven and chough.
 The rare ring ouzel, the wheatear and the stonechat are all at home here, as are the skylark and the meadow pipit.
 Common sandpipers nest beside the lakes, the rare twite inhabits the Nant Ffrancon Valley and dotterels are found passing through the upper slopes.

 Wild ponies roam the Carneddau, and a study of their DNA in 2012 revealed that they have been isolated as a breed for at least several hundred years.
 Numbers were severely reduced by the heavy snows of spring 2013.